Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 There is no temporary lodging available on post.
 There are numerous hotels and motels in the surrounding communities.
 Prices start around $90 and up.

 Area rental agencies usually require a deposit equal to one month's rent and the first month's rent up front.
-Rent for a two bedroom unfurnished apartment can cost between $1,070 to $1,295.
-Rent on a three bedroom unfurnished house can cost between $1,430 and $1,480.
-Make sure your lease includes a military clause (called the Service Men's Civil Relief Act) providing for the breaking of the lease when you PCS or move on post.
+Average rental prices in Frederick for a 1,000 square foot rental is $1,495 monthly, this is a 6% increase from last year.
+When renting a place, ensure your lease includes a military clause (called the Service Men's Civil Relief Act) providing for the breaking of the lease when you PCS or move on post.

 Before you sign a lease or purchase a home, be sure to inquire about the utility bills by calling those services (gas, electric, sewage, water) and getting the previous occupants' averages.